anderbarrena/500kNED/README.md

   data in ssv/train/ folder.
 Contains all the preprocessed contexts for all the entities in Wikipedia (06Nov2014 dump)

-Note that Word Expert models are named as moths (or m@ths) in the code.
+The initial prototype of the word expert model was implemented during november of the 2016, close to the release of the single "Moth into Flame" by Metallica.
+Hence, the Word Expert models are named as **m@th**s (moths) in the code.

 # **Bash Scripts**